 There are so many irritating ads on television that if I were to write about each one of them I’d never find time to write about anything else.
 However, there is one ad I that caught my attention today, and left me seething.

 I had actually seen this ad before, on in the background but had never paid attention to it.
 Today, for the first time I noticed the ad in full.
 It’s the latest AIB ad duping young people into long-term debt.
 The ad depicts a young dickhead buying his first car, courtesy of a loan from a bank, a bank that only exists and has money to lend because it was rescued by our quisling governments using tax-payer money.
-So the, bank are actually lending money back to people, at interest, having taken the money from them in the first place.
+So the, bank is actually lending money back to people, at interest, having taken the money from them in the first place.

 Anyway, this little shite buys his first car with his first loan* and the ad runs through other ‘firsts’ in life.
 First hitchhiker, first shift, first parking ticket etc. It also mentions ‘first biker’.
 Shown in the picture above, the cycling is remonstrating with the young ballbag behind the steering wheel.
 This is depicted as being a normal, everyday situation that all drivers have to deal with.
 There is a media narrative that all cyclists are irrationally angry and aggressive towards drivers, and that having such an exchange as in the ad is a normal part of being a driver.
 This is a dangerous narrative, as it increases antagonism towards cyclists, already the most vulnerable people on the road.